diadatp/nasti-ddrx-mc/README.md

 ## Getting Started

 Clone the repository and run 'make setup', this will download and unpack all external project resources.
-Once this is done run 'make sim' to simulate the controller.
+Once this is done run 'make build & make sim' to simulate the controller.